2F4S7/2F4S7/README.md

 - Databases – MySQL

 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+-  :clapper:I love to draw and edit videos in my spare time
-- 🥅 I am constantly learning new things
-- ⚡ I love writing an article for https://webtricks-master.ru/
-- 🤹🏽 I like to shoot videos for youtube
+- ⚡ I like to write code and test it in action

 <br />